felixbur/nkululeko/paper/paper.md

 - *Minimum programming skills*: the only programming skills required are to prepare the data in the correct (CSV) format and to run the command line tool.
 For AUDFORMAT, no preparation is needed.

-- *Standardised data format and label*: the data format is based on CSV and AUFORMAT, which is a widely used format for data exchange.
+- *Standardised data format and label*: the data format is based on CSV and AUDFORMAT, which is a widely used format for data exchange.
 The standard headers are like 'file', 'speaker', 'emotion', 'age', and 'language' but also can be customised.
 Data could be saved anywhere in the computer, but recipe for the data preparation is advised to be saved in `nkululeko/data` folder (and make a soft link to the original data location).

 - *Replicability*: the experiments are specified in a configuration file, which can be shared with others including the splitting of training, development, and test partition.
 All results are stored in a folder with the same name as the experiment.